pelias/documentation/development/roadmap.md

 # Development Roadmap

 Pelias has a long list of features and improvements we wish to make.
-This is where we keep track of them!
+While we track most of them in [GitHub issues](https://github.com/pelias/pelias/issues), this document records high level priorities for the development of the project as a whole.

 As an open-source project, we don't usually have a timeline or estimate for when items on our roadmap will be completed, but this document does serve as a